MatthieuCoquelin/OculusIntegration_InteractionSDK_Template/README.md

 - for hand only : pose detection
 - for controller only : (locomotion with joystick)
-  - left controller : continius movement
+  - left controller : continuous movement
   - right controller :
     - up / back  aim teleport and teleport on release with joystick orientation
     - right / left : rotate